vatesfr/xen-orchestra/@xen-orchestra/lite/docs/component-stories.md

 It will appear in the **Events** tab.

-When triggered, this event will logged to the `Logs` card.
+When triggered, this event will be logged to the `Logs` card.

 #### Event with no arguments